sama1mansn/greenfield-docs/docs/guide/core-concept/billing-payment.md

 from Greenfield completely.

 :::warning
-If users fail to renew their subscription in a timely manner, **there is a risk of their stored data being permanently deleted.**
+If users fail to renew their subscription on time, **there is a risk of their stored data being permanently deleted.**
 :::